stifskere/actix_error_proc/readme.md

 ## `ActixError`
 This macro is used together with `thiserror::Error` and it allows the user to add a few more attributes to the error enumerable.
+This macro in reality it simply implements `Into<actix_web::HttpResponse>` and `Into<actix_web::Error>` for the sake of it being used in routes and collectors.

 A basic usage of this macro looks like this